 Why Do Boundary Disputes Occur?

 Boundary disputes are far more common than most people realize.
-Sometimes, a dispute over boundary lines goes back decades and is the result of an incorrect legal description.
+Sometimes, a dispute over boundary lines go back decades and is the result of an incorrect legal description.

 The Importance of Having a Current Survey